ZIPP 303 FIRECREST – NSW A YEAR LATER, A GRAND LESS

 With Zipp’s recent track record, it’s entirely possible they will do so yet again before long.
 However, seeing the technology separation Zipp has kept between the NSW and Firecrest lines that help justify the price difference, I don’t see them being able to pass more technology down in the next year or two, for example, 19mm tubeless rims, without blurring those lines.

-This review appears alongside reviews of similar wheels in the post BEST CARBON CLINCHER WHEELS
+This review appears alongside reviews of similar wheels in the post THE BEST CARBON ROAD BIKE WHEELS